matiaslindgren/grpc-url-fetcher/README.md

 ## Building and testing with Docker

-Three Dockerfiles have been included for building the project and the test runners.
+Five Dockerfiles have been included for building the project and the test runners.
 Build them by running:
 ```
 sh docker/build-all-images.sh
 ```
-Run `docker images` and check that you have these images:
+Run `docker images` and check that you have at least these three images:
 ```
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
-test-runner         v1                  535c66a4c3c1        12 minutes ago      154MB
+test-runner         v1                  56fd9d9a9dad        9 seconds ago       156MB
-http-echo-server    v1                  76047517d54b        12 minutes ago      132MB
+http-echo-server    v1                  4d3c73c1985f        3 minutes ago       133MB
-urlfetcher          v1                  416c0361ed24        13 minutes ago      154MB
+urlfetcher          v1                  212403e61f56        3 minutes ago       156MB
 ```
 To run the tests, you need to first start a Flask HTTP echo server that simply returns the URL route key for every HTTP GET request.
 ```